svn2github/rackspace-cloud-files-cdn/trunk/readme.txt

 * Added latest version of php-opencloud (if PHP 5.3.3 or greater)
 * Added content types to old version of php-opencloud, new version supports it as well

+= 1.0.1 =
+* Added uninstall hook to remove options when uninstalled.

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.1 =
-* General bug fixes
-* Other changes to improve and speed up functionality, this version is much quicker
-* Added latest version of php-opencloud (if PHP 5.3.3 or greater)
-* Added content types to old version of php-opencloud, new version supports it as well
+* Added uninstall hook to remove options when uninstalled.